 Good To Know

-Although Valencia will always conjure images of oranges for me it is really known as a City of Arts and Sciences.
-The Ciutat de les Arts i les Ciencies combines a performing arts centre (Palau de les Arts Reina Sofia), an IMAX cinema planetarium and laserium (L’Hemisfèric), an interactive science museum (Museu de les Ciències Príncipe Felipe) and an oceanarium (L’Oceanogràfic) with open structured landscaping and other architectural features like the covered plaza which hosts concerts and sporting events and the El Pont de l’Assut de l’Or, a rather iconic white cable-stayed bridge.
+Although I will always associate Valencia with oranges, the city is truly known as a City of Arts and Sciences.
+The Ciutat de les Arts i les Ciències features a remarkable blend of cultural and scientific attractions.
+The complex features the (Palau de les Arts Reina Sofia), a performing arts center; L’Hemisfèric, which contains an IMAX cinema, planetarium, and laserium; the Museu de les Ciències Príncipe Felipe, an interactive science museum; and L’Oceanogràfic, an oceanarium.
+Open landscaping and striking architectural elements enhance the area, including the covered plaza that hosts concerts and sporting events and the iconic white cable-stayed bridge, El Pont de l’Assut de l’Or.

-Bikes can be rented cheaply at a number of outlets throughout the city.
+Bikes are available for rent at a number of outlets throughout the city at reasonable prices.
 Try Passion Bike rentals or Eco Bike rentals both located just inside Torres de Serrans.
-Do note, however, that the bikes are not permitted to be ridden in the old town area and need to be taken outside of the city walls.
+The bikes need to taken out of the old town, beyond the city walls.
+They’re not permitted in the old town.

 If the old soul is more your style, while your day away with these sights: